-Any organization that’s lending money or extending credit needs a credit risk management framework to protect itself, as well as assess credit risk.
-Without a framework, it’s easy to become overextended on financial obligations and put your organization at a greater chance of finding itself in the hole.
+Any organization lending money or extending credit needs a credit risk management framework to protect itself and assess credit risk.
+Without a framework, it’s easy to become overextended on financial obligations, putting your organization at a greater chance of finding itself in the hole.

 No two credit risk management frameworks are the same, and they shouldn’t be.
 Every lending institution is in a different place and looks at different qualifying factors and elements, which necessitates a unique framework depending on risk tolerance, governance, and competitive variables.

-Institutions are also willing to make certain considerations and sacrifices when it comes to their credit risk management model for a variety of other reasons, so a credit risk management framework remains highly personalized and fluid.
-To properly manage credit risk, a thorough analysis by banks and other financial institutions needs to take place.
-In this analysis, the right data will showcase how to best formulate a qualifying, processing, and managing framework for an institution’s borrower.
+Institutions are also willing to make certain considerations and sacrifices regarding their credit risk management model for various reasons, so a credit risk management framework remains highly personalized and fluid.
+A thorough analysis by banks and other financial institutions must occur to manage credit risk properly.
+In this analysis, the right data will showcase how to formulate the best qualifying, processing, and managing framework for an institution’s borrower.

 What is a Credit Risk Management Framework?

-The average credit risk management framework is significantly different than it was 20 years ago.
+The average credit risk management framework is significantly different from 20 years ago.
 Then, lenders may have looked only at a borrower’s credit score or a small handful of other factors in making risk assessments.
-Today, risk management frameworks are dynamic and assess a variety of evaluating components.
+Today, risk management frameworks are dynamic and assess various evaluating components.
 The best frameworks will analyze hundreds of data sources to help organizations make better credit decisions and mitigate risk.

 Credit risk is no longer a subjective judgment made by lenders based solely on character, capacity, capital, and collateral.
-It is an objective measure that can be quantified based on a real-time credit assessment in relation to a company’s entire portfolio.
-This change in the ability to more accurately analyze credit risk has given many banks and other institutions the opportunity to increase cash flows while lowering default probability.
+An objective measure can be quantified based on a real-time credit assessment of a company’s portfolio.
+This change in the ability to analyze credit risk has allowed many banks and other institutions to increase cash flows while lowering default probability.

 The 5 Components of a Credit Risk Management Framework